-Bike tour Ubud
+8. Bike tour Ubud

 This is a great way to see more of the backcountry of this lush green paradise.
 I once joined a bike tour and I really liked it, but don’t underestimate this.
 More than half of the group had to walk a lot, as riding a bike is not easy in the hilly countryside.
 There are several Ubud bike rental places, but I would recommend joining a group as the skilled guides bring you to the best-kept secrets of Ubud plus there is a lunch included which is super yummy!

 Welcome to one of the most notorious activities in Ubud.
 The monkey forest is close to the city center and a fun place to go when walking around town, but be careful!
 Somehow these monkey are among the rudest I have ever seen.
 The best thing is to don’t bring anything, as they are cheeky bastards.
 They open zippers, steal sunglasses, throw water bottles and so on.

 Close to the city center there is a rafting station for white water rafting in the rivers around.
 There are a couple different grades depending on the season.
-I have never done it myself as I think it is a bit pricey, but I have heard very good stories.
-Best is to book with one of the many travel agencies around town, they all include a pick-up and a drop-off.
+To be fair it is NOT cheap, but it is 2 hour full of fun!

 For sure yoga is one of the most popular things to do in Ubud.
 The yoga scene is huge here and telling people that you are not here to practice it will sometimes make eyebrows frown.
 Apparently it is a big thing and many fanatics come together here.
 It gives Ubud an extra chill vibe plus its healthy vegetarian and vegan food scene is vibrant and out of this world.